druid-io/druid-io.github.io/druid-powered.md

 ## Inmobi

 Inmobi is a mobile advertising and discovery platform.
 We use Druid majorly for internal realtime reporting and analysis.
 We also use Caravel backed by Druid, which allows users to build interactive dashboards.
-Apart from that, we use Druid as a Datastore for faster ingestion of large amount of data and the sub second latencies it provides for user queries.
+Apart from that, we use Druid as a Datastore for faster ingestion of large amount of data and to query this data at sub second latencies.

 <hr/>